 Originally from Aiken, South Carolina, I’ve lived in Seattle and Bellingham, Washington, and San Francisco, California.
 I have a masters degree in Ecology from UNC Chapel Hill and also spent many years as an estate gardener, and later as a field biologist and land manager.
 In 2000, along with husband/luthier Tom Fellenbaum we opened Acoustic Corner, a musical instrument shop in Black Mountain, NC.
 We sold the business in 2016 and though I no longer repair violins, I still play old-time banjo.

 While Tom is still busy building musical instruments, I have entered semi-retirement.
 I work part time at Kitsbow Cycling Apparel in downtown Old Fort, as Repair Seamstress and Operations Associate.
-I teach occasionally at John C. Campbell Folk School, and exhibit my work and serve on the board at our local Arrowhead Artists and Artisans League gallery, and volunteer with my local honey bee club, the McDowell Honey Bees.
+I teach occasionally at John C. Campbell Folk School, and exhibit my work and serve on the board at our local Arrowhead Artists and Artisans League gallery.
 I am still an avid gardener, of course, and share our little homestead with husband Tom and Ben, our Puggle.
 Apart from the hayfield and struggling apple orchard, we’ve dedicated most of our land to wildlife habitat, with an emphasis on native bees and migratory songbirds.